tillt/KompleteSynthesia/SETUP.md

 Now click on `Apply`.
 We have now created a named port on the `IAC Driver` MIDI interface.
 We can now go ahead and configure Synthesia to make use of it.

 ## Configuring Synthesia

+You have two options here, a semi automatic configuration by KompleteSynthesia, or manual configuration.

+### Automated

+For the automated variant, simply start KompleteSynthesia, it will help you patch the Synthesia configuration.
+If for some reason you need to repeat this automated configuration, use the "Settings" option from the application menu, then click on the "Synthesia"-tab.

+### Manual

 Open the `Settings` from within Synthesia.
 Both, Input and Output sections should now show the `IAC Driver LoopBe` port.